prabago/refarch-caseinc-app/docs/run-icp.md

 ```
 ## Push image

 If you have copied the certificate / public key to the /etc/docker/certs.d/<hostname>:<portnumber> folder you should be able to login to remote docker engine.
-Use a user known by ICP.
+(If not see this section: [Access ICP docker](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/icp-deploy.md#access-to-icp-private-repository)) Use a user known by ICP.
 ```
 docker login master.cfc:8500
 User: admin